TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 2/Micah 2.4.md

 ---

-In that day shall they take up a parable against you, and lament with a doleful lamentation, [and] say, We are utterly ruined: he changeth the portion of my people: how doth he remove [it] from me! to the rebellious he divideth our fields.
+In that day they will take up a parable against you, and lament with a doleful lamentation, saying, 'We are utterly ruined!
+My people's possession is divided up.
+Indeed he takes it from me and assigns our fields to traitors!'"